 Rental Websites: There are a few websites that list available housing in Rio.
+Be warned that most are in Portuguese, so you might need a friend or google translate to help you out.
 Scroll down for a list.

 Airbnb: Airbnb places tend to be pricier, but they come furnished and with reviews.
 If you find a place you like, see if they’ll give you a discount for staying longer than a week or two.
 We found a great house on Airbnb and ended up staying for six months.

 Facebook: Expat groups on Facebook typically list rooms and/or apartment for rent.
 If you’re ok with having roommates, they’re a great resource to find a place.
 Scroll down for a list.

 If you’re staying in Rio long term, you’ll want to rent an apartment or house.

 Unless you hunt down a furnished rental, you’ll most likely be renting an empty apartment.
 Be advised that rentals in Rio don’t come with appliances like refrigerators or stoves, so you’ll have to get your own.

 Rentals usually come with a two year lease (or more).